Frequently Asked Questions

 Pina coladas are included as a part of the Unlimited Local Bar amenity.
 Wines are not included but we do carry a limited selection available for purchase.

 Our package rates do not include gratuities.
 We have developed a suggested gratuities guide in response to guest feedback.
 Please bear in mind that it is meant only as a guide for you.
 The actual amount is left totally to your discretion and dependent upon the quality of service.
-We suggest between USD$550-$650 per couple for a seven night stay for the entire staff.
+We suggest between USD$450-$650 per couple for a four to seven night stay for the entire staff.
 Operating Manta Island is a team effort which involves a lot of behind-the-scenes staff along with our awesome front line personnel and we believe that everyone plays an important role in your stay with us.
 Should you choose to leave a gratuity this is left completely to your discretion and is based on the quality of service you receive.
 There is nothing too small or big and anything is appreciated.
 Because we are all inclusive property, we advise against tipping individually on a daily basis so that you do not have to worry about carrying cash/credit cards with you while you are enjoying your vacation.
 Instead, we ask that if you choose to leave a gratuity, you leave a general tip amount on your signed invoice and pay for it with cash or credit card at checkout.
 Because it is a team effort, these gratuities are pooled every two weeks and distributed by the accounting department.
 If you do feel the need to leave individual tips, we strongly suggest that you finalize your tips at the front desk upon checkout where you are able to write your specific instructions regarding your tip amount and how you would like it to be distributed along with your signature.
 Utilizing the front desk as the contact point is essential to ensuring that tips will be sent to our accounting department, which manages proper and transparent distribution through the staff’s bank accounts.